nuvla/documentation/docs/nuvla/workflows/workflow-update.md

 Users can also request Nuvla to pull Docker logs for any deployment, which are then streamed 200 lines at a time, to limit bandwidth.

 Once all containers have been deployed, the deployment state is set by Nuvla to *started*.
-The application is then fully ready.
+The application is then fully deployed.

 If the user has configured an Open VPN access to the NuvlaBox, services exposing a local port mapped to the NuvlaBox will be running on the VPN IP range and reachable from customer's Open VPN client.